WeiChengT/flight-delay/README.md

 * On-time or arrive early: about 65%; Arrival delay: about 33% (about 44% of flights delay less than 15 mins)
 * Most arrival delays happen during bad weather and national holidays.
 * The choice of test size for linear regression is 6:4 considering MSE, R-squared.
-* Please see the file(flight delay presentation_2024.01_online) for more visual result.
+* Please see the PDF file for more visual results.